KansasCityWomeninTechnology/cocktails-worksheets/docs/css/02-css-basics/README.md

 ![](images/lady-dev-bar.png ":class=image-border")

 > [!WARNING]
-> Before starting the worksheet, please take a moment to review the [Setup instructions](../01-setup/?id=setup) to ensure you have all the tools and workspace setup you need for today's work.
+> Before starting the worksheet, please take a moment to review the [**Setup instructions**](../01-setup/?id=setup) to ensure you have all the tools and workspace setup you need for today's work.

 # Prepare the project for our code

 > [!TIP]Make sure auto save is enabled in your Codespace!
-Click on the hamburger menu in the upper left-nad corner of your Codespace and hover over "File."
-You should see "Auto Save" in the list that appears.
+Click on the hamburger menu in the upper left-nad corner of your Codespace and hover over "**File**."
+You should see "**Auto Save**" in the list that appears.
 There should be a checkmark to the left of "Auto Save."
-If there is no checkmark, click "Auto Save."
+If there is no checkmark, click "**Auto Save**."

 Let's take a look at the _index.html_ file.
 You should see the following code in that file.